Home| Search

 • a 2-year post-secondary diploma/certificate and three years work experience.

 Check the Dictionary of Occupational Titles to make sure the job indeed is that of Systems Analyst.
-INS can deny the application, if the job description is that of a programmer.
+The immigration authorities can deny the application, if the job description is that of a programmer.

 Cannot meet these requirements?
 Are you concerned about the programming component in the proposed job?
+Have a diploma in something other than computer science -- or no diploma at all?
 Look at the other categories on this page or consider a consultation with me.

 To Top Return to the top of this page